Xiaomi Smart Home: YI Action Camera

 Xiaomi began selling the YI action camera for CNY 399, which was created by YI Technology.
 It comes with a 16 MP Sony IMX206CQC sensor which can record videos at 1080p60 and 720p120.
 It is waterproof up to 40 m with a waterproof case.

 It became very popular even outside China, due to its low price and similar physical dimensions to products from Hero.
 This encouraged some user-made tweaks for features like shooting in RAW, customizable ISO, and white balance.
-Compared to the popular GoPro brand of action cameras, Xiaomi's Yi motion camera has electronic motion stabilization, an integrated LCD display, dual microphones, a bigger battery, slow motion mode, and timer modes.
+Compared to the popular GoPro brand of action cameras, Xiaomi's Yi motion camera has electronic motion stabilization, an integrated LCD, dual microphones, a bigger battery, slow motion mode, and timer modes.

 Mi Smart Scale

 The Mi Smart Scale makes measurements ranging from 5 kg to 150 kg, with a 50 g precision, and shows weight in kg and lbs.
 When paired with the Mi Fit app, which itself pairs with the Mi Band, users can track their weight and BMI.
 The Mi Smart Scale is equipped with Bluetooth 4.0 and is compatible with both Android and iOS.
 The maker of the scale is Huami, a company Xiaomi invested in.